Close Menu

 This Day In History: January 29th

 1. Small Town Girl To Media Mogul.
 Oprah Winfrey was born in Kosciusko, Mississippi but moved to Milwaukee, Wisconsin, at age six to live with her mother.
 In her early teens, she was sent to Nashville to live with her father and attended Tennessee State University.
-Winfrey began her career as a reporter for a CBS television station and progressed to become the first woman to own and produce her own show.
+Winfrey began her career as a reporter at a CBS television station and later became the first woman to own and produce her own show.

 1. A Star In Front Of And Behind The Camera.
 Whether you know Oprah Winfrey from her television talk show, The Color Purple, or even a Weight Watchers commercial, she has made her presence known in front of and behind the camera.
 Winfrey has acted in and produced more than 80 films and TV shows according to IMBD.
 Her acting credits include films such as Beloved, Lee Daniels’ The Butler and Selma.
 Her production credits include Netflix’s When They See Us, The Immortal Life of Henrietta Lacks, Greenleaf, and other shows for the Oprah Winfrey Network.